AdamaJava/adamajava/docs/qprofiler2/index.md

 ~~~~

 ### BAM summary output
-The <bamSummary> section contains three top level information: read group summary, overall summary and base lost summary.
-It provide the read counts for bases, reads, pairs, trims, clips, overlaps etc. A example of screen shot for the <bamSummary> is below.
+The <bamSummary> has three main elements: <readGroups>,  <sequenceMetrics name="Overall"> and <sequenceMetrics name="OverallBasesLost">.
+It lists the counts for bases, reads, pairs, trims, clips, overlaps etc. A example of screen shot for <bamSummary> is below.
 ~~~~{.text}
 <bamSummary>
  <readGroups>